joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_the_passions/of_concupiscence/prologue.md

 (2) Whether concupiscence is a specific passion?
 (3) Whether some concupiscences are natural, and some not natural?
 (4) Whether concupiscence is infinite?

-* Whether Concupiscence Is In The Sensitive Appetite Only?
-* Whether Concupiscence Is A Specific Passion?
-* Whether Some Concupiscences Are Natural, And Some Not Natural?
-* Whether Concupiscence Is Infinite?